ckeditor/ckeditor5/docs/installation/getting-started/configuration.md

 ### Adding complex features

-As CKEditor builds do not include all possible features, the only way to add more features to them is to {@link installation/getting-started/quick-start#building-the-editor-from-the-source create a custom build}.
+As predefined CKEditor 5 builds do not include all possible features, the only way to add more features to them is to {@link installation/getting-started/quick-start create a custom build}.

 ### Adding simple (standalone) features